furacca/cuterle/README.md

 - Possibility of choice for the order of domain (decrescent order for number of domain or for the id?)
 - Choice a domains' list to be saved in the output file
 - Print max 10 item from the files' list in the folder
+- Improve text syntax in the assisted mode
 - Nicer interface